 3. Jewelry remains ILLEGAL.
 An Officials warning BEFORE the competition begins will result in disqualification if jewelry is observed during competition or at the finish line.
 (August 2011)

-4. Undergarments having contrasting colored stitching remains ILLEGAL during competition.
+4. Undergarments having contrasting colored stitching is now LEGAL during competition.

 5. Jersey tops need to be tucked in, front and back, at the start of the competition.
 Rule 4-3-1-b7...
 "The top must hang below or be tucked into the waistband of the bottom when the competitor is standing upright."

 MHSAA "2011 Cross Country Rules Information & Update"